Blufix/bitlocker-pin-csg/README.md

 ## Handling Closed Dialogs

 A companion script is available to handle cases where users close the BitLocker PIN dialog without setting a PIN.

+During installation the `SetBitLockerPin.ps1` script copies the required UI files to `C:\ProgramData\BitLockerPIN`.
+The login script will look for this folder when launching the PIN setup and falls back to its own directory if the folder is missing.

 ### Intune Platform Script Implementation